 Published August 26, 2021

 In 2015, when McKinsey started its annual survey on women in the workforce, the numbers said it would take 100 years to reach equity.
 Every year since, there have been incremental gains—until COVID-19 threatened to wipe out many of those gains.
 Femily, Silicon Valley’s gender advisor, interviewed McKinsey partner Jess Huang in a panel titled “2020: A Pivotal Moment for Women in the Workplace” for the 2021 SXSW virtual conference.
-They covered how hard hit women have been, and also ways that everyone from bosses at work to partners at home can help right the ship.
+They covered how hard women have been hit and also shared ways that everyone from bosses at work to partners at home can help right the ship.

 McKinsey interviewed 40,000 employees during 2020 and found that one in four women were considering taking a step back from their careers or leaving the workplace altogether.
 The systems they relied on for support and childcare, from eldercare to schools, were no longer an option.

 But this isn’t just a problem for women, Huang noted—it’s a problem for corporate America.

 “We've done this research year after year, and what we've seen is that when companies have diverse leadership at the top and there's gender diversity, those companies outperform their peers.”
 The correlation holds across 1,000 companies in 15 countries.